Getting started with

 01. Review before Use

-- Before using your Twig Razor, read through these instructions.
+- Before using your Twig Razor, read through these instructions carefully.
 If you have any questions about how to load, use or care for your razor reach out to us at hello@leafshave.com before use.

 - Exercise caution when handling blades and using the razor, the blades are sharp.